Yun-Hsuan/myVimrc/README.md

 5. Copy .ycm_extra_conf.py into home director

+   `$ cd ~/.vim/bundle/YouCompleteMe`

+    if you want to compile [YCM] with semantic support for C-like languages:

+   `$ ./install.py --clang-completer`

+    or without C-like languages:

+   `$ ./install.py`

+    Then copy the '.ycm_extra_conf.py' to the home dierator.

    `$ cp <path to>/myVimrc/.ycm_extra_conf.py ~/.ycm_extra_conf.py`

 6. Make sure you have the checkers which are supported by [Syntastic]: